woefe/ytcc/README.md

 ## Reporting issues
 Create a new issue on the [GitHub issue tracker](https://github.com/woefe/ytcc/issues/new).
-Describe the issue as detailed as possible.
+Describe the issue as detailed as possible and please use the issue templates, if possible!
 **Important**: do not forget to include the output of `ytcc bug-report` in bug reports.
 It also might help a lot to run ytcc with the `--loglevel debug` option and include the output in your report.